embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 /dev/ttyACM0 serial   Serial Port (USB) Arduino UNO R4 WiFi arduino:renesas_uno:unor4wifi arduino:renesas_uno
 ```

+There is only one board connected to the port `/dev/ttyACM0`.

-Knowing the port, board id and sketch directory, the upload command looks like this:
+So, the upload command looks like this:
 ```
 arduino-cli upload -p /dev/ttyACM0 --fqbn arduino:renesas_uno:unor4wifi --verbose /home/kate/Arduino/MyBlink
 ```

-So it was basically all needed to replace the usage of Arduino IDE **Verify/Compile** and **Upload** actions.
+It was basically all needed to replace the usage of Arduino IDE **Verify/Compile** and **Upload** actions.

 ### Serial monitor